fahiiiiii/InventoryManagement/README.md

   - Add properties via the Add Property page.
   - Edit or delete their own properties.
   - Property Owners cannot manage properties added by other users.
+"***Important***: Only the superuser can view and manage all properties created by admin users.
+Admins without superuser privileges will not be able to access the full list of accommodations."

 ---